steffenad/SmartSubmeters_for_SmartHomes/README.md

 ## Data Set:

-Abstract: Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
+**Abstract**: Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
 The Data Set contains 2075259 measurements gathered in a house located in Sceaux (7km of Paris, France) between December 2006 and November 2010 (47 months).

 Size Data Set: 2075259